Lightinway/Slickjs-Example/README.md

 <h3>Bugs</h3>
 <dl>
   <dt>Animation</dt>
   <dd>From what I noticed, it seems like when the object loops back (last object back to the first one), the .slick-center class selection breaks for ~300ms by selecting a wrong object.
-It fixes itself and refocuses to the correct object after that small time period.
-This slickjs bug causes my carousel to have a weird animation when it transitions from the last element back to the first.
+It fixes itself and refocuses to the correct object after that small time interval.
+This bug causes the carousel to have a weird animation when it transitions from the last element back to the first.
 Please let me know if you have/found a fix for this.</dd>
 </dl>